 - Buttons (text and colors)

 I am probably forgetting some things, but for the most part, if it’s a design-type element, you can change it.

 Now what you CANNOT do is say make your site look like your uncle’s plumbing business or that super sweet app you just downloaded.

-Because that involves code, and if you can code, then you probably don’t need Carrot.
-If you want your site to look different I have heard from Carrot’s dev team that new site styles are coming very soon and that will no longer be an issue.
+Because that involves code, and if you can code, you probably don’t need Carrot.
+If you want your site to look different, I have heard from Carrot’s dev team that new site styles are coming very soon and will no longer be an issue.